 MCQs & DESCRIPTIVE QUESTIONS

-UPSC level questions based on current issues and editorials picked from diverse sources
+UPSC level questions based on current affairs and editorials picked from diverse sources

 Nothing exists in vacuum.
-Every issue also has a background without which we cannot understand it.
-Apart, all its dimensions are interconnected, so without understanding all the related information we cannot understand the news in its entirety.
-Focus covers all the news issues in depth, with proper backgrounds along with all the related dimensions.
-Its in-depth analysis makes it a one-stop solution for the Civil Services Exam covering every part of the syllabus.
+Every current affair also has a background without which we cannot understand it.
+Apart, all its dimensions are interconnected, so without understanding all the related information we cannot understand the current affair in its entirety.
+Focus covers all the monthly current affairs in depth, with proper backgrounds along with all the related dimensions.
+Its in-depth analysis makes it a one-stop solution for monthly current affairs analysis for the UPSC Civil Services Exam covering every part of the syllabus.

 Analysis is always simple.
-Focus simplifies all the issues hence it is always analytical.
+Focus simplifies all the monthly current affairs hence it is always analytical.

 It is to-the-point, examination oriented, crisp and lucid

-Reading focus in a diligent manner ensures you have all the tools (analysis, facts and knowledge) to crack this Exam.
+Reading focus in a diligent manner ensures you have all the tools (analysis, facts and knowledge) to crack this UPSC IAS exam.

 There are keywords, graphs, maps and mind maps which speak for topics themselves.